nikbrunner/repo-runner/README.md

 To add a new repository:

 Add a repository to the list of repositories to be managed by `repo-runner`.
+This command clones the given Git repository to the specified directory.

 ```sh
 rr --add <git-repo-url>
 ```

+### Opening a Repository

 Open the repository in a new TMUX session.
 This will let you pick a repository from the list of repositories to be managed by `repo-runner` to be opened in a new TMUX session.